antrea-io/antrea/docs/antrea-network-policy.md

 which drops all ingress traffic towards any Pod in Namespaces that have label `app` set to `no-network-access-required`.
 Note that an empty `From` in the ingress rule means that this rule matches all ingress sources.
+Ingress `From` section also supports ServiceAccount based selection.
+This allows users to use ServiceAccount to select Pods.
+More details can be found in the [ServiceAccountSelector](#serviceaccount-based-selection) section.
 **Note**: The order in which the ingress rules are specified matters, i.e., rules will be enforced in the order in which they are written.